Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Multiply input action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/MultiplyInputAction.png "[Multiply input action]")

 The *Multiply input action* core action is used to output the data coming in via one input port to two output ports.
 This core action is often used when the same data is needed for two different purposes.
 To merge the duplicated data again, the *Wait for parallel input* core action can be used, see [Wait for parallel input](#wait-for-parallel-input) .
-The data runs via the *p* input port into the workflow action and is output via both the *p0* and the *p1* output port.
+The data runs via the *p* input port into the workflow action and is output via both the *p0* and the *p1* output ports.

 [comment]: <> (ticket in arbeit: mehr als zwei output port sollen hinzukommen)